makerbase-mks/MKS-TFT/MKS_TFT_CNC/README.md

 - Correct the translation of the word "connect"
 - Fix the problem of failure to update the old version of bootloader firmware

+### V1.0.3.2
+- Correct the translation of the word "connect"
+- Modify the "conneced" display.

 ## TFT35
 ### V1.0.2
 - Initial version